base-cms/base-cms/packages/db/README.md

 ```

 #### `base.strictFindById(modelName, id[, options])`
 Finds a single document for the provided model name and ID.
-Will throw an error if the document is not foun
+Will throw an error if the document is not found.
 ```js
 const go = async () => {
   // Will throw if not found.
 Handle in `.catch`, etc.